Please complete a new Application for Free and Reduced Priced Meals each school year as soon as possible to receive a determination.

 May I complete an application for Free and Reduced-price meals by phone, fax, or on-line?

-We may share your eligibility information with federal education programs, state health and nutrition programs to help evaluate, fund or determine benefits for their programs, audits for program state and federal reviews, district finance office.
+We may share your eligibility information with federal education programs, state health and nutrition programs to help evaluate, fund or determine benefits for their programs, audits for program state and federal reviews, and district finance office.

 How do I apply for Free/Reduced-Price meal benefits for my children?